Chart Color Schemes

 Recent residential development output has been above average within Craigieburn - North West when compared nationally

-Craigieburn - North West averaged approximately 87 new dwelling approvals annually over the past five financial years, from FY21 to FY25.
-A total of 438 homes were approved during this period, with an additional two approved in FY26 so far.
-On average, around 6.6 new residents arrived per year for each dwelling constructed between FY21 and FY25, indicating significant demand exceeding supply, which typically drives price growth and increased buyer competition.
+Craigieburn - North West averaged approximately 87 new dwelling approvals annually over the past five financial years from FY21 to FY25, with a total of 438 homes approved during this period and an additional 2 approved so far in FY26.
+This results in an average of 6.6 new residents arriving per year per dwelling constructed between FY21 and FY25.
+The demand for housing significantly exceeds the supply, which typically leads to price growth and increased buyer competition.

-The average expected construction cost value of new dwellings was $101,000, below the regional average, suggesting more affordable housing options for buyers.
-In this financial year, $25.0 million in commercial development approvals have been recorded, indicating balanced commercial development activity compared to Greater Melbourne.
-Craigieburn - North West shows approximately 75% of the construction activity per person when measured against Greater Melbourne, and it ranks among the 16th percentile of areas assessed nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
+The average value of new dwellings developed is $101,000, below the regional average, suggesting more affordable housing options for buyers in the area.
+In terms of commercial development, $25.0 million in approvals have been recorded this financial year, indicating balanced commercial development activity.
+Compared to Greater Melbourne, Craigieburn - North West shows approximately 75% of the construction activity per person and ranks among the 15th percentile nationally when measured by areas assessed, leading to relatively constrained buyer choice and supporting interest in existing homes.

-New building activity consists of 84.0% detached houses and 16.0% medium and high-density housing, maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
-With around 958 people per approval, Craigieburn - North West appears to be a mature, established area.
-Looking ahead, it is projected that Craigieburn - North West will grow by 8,534 residents through to 2041.
-At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+The new building activity consists of 84.0% detached houses and 16.0% medium and high-density housing, maintaining the area's suburban identity with a concentration of family homes suited for buyers seeking space.
+With around 958 people per approval, Craigieburn - North West indicates a mature, established area.
+According to the latest AreaSearch quarterly estimate, the area is expected to grow by 8,534 residents through to 2041.
+If current development rates continue, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development